Aviation safety: Evolution

-Aviation is safer today than it has ever been.
+Aviation is safer today than ever.
 Modern commercial aviation boasts an accident rate of approximately 1 fatal accident per 16 million flights, far lower than historic numbers.

 On December 14, 1903, the Wright Brothers conducted a test flight of their powered airplane from the slope of Big Kill Devil Hill in North Carolina.
 Upon takeoff, the airplane lifted about 15 feet off the ground, stalled, and crashed into the sand.
 Only three days later, on December 17, 1903, Wilbur's brother, Orville Wright flew the airplane for the world's first powered, sustained, and controlled heavier-than-air flight in history.
 Although the failed test flight on December 14 would be mostly forgotten in aviation, it remains one of the earliest recorded aviation accidents in history.

 In the early years of air travel, accidents were exceedingly common.
-1929 was named the year of "The Great Crash" due to the frequency of aircraft accidents that occurred during the year, with 24 fatal accidents officially reported.
 In 1928 and 1929, the overall accident rate was about 1 in every million miles (1.6 million kilometers) flown.
 In today's industry, that accident rate would translate to about 7,000 fatal accidents each year.

-For the ten-year period 2002 to 2011, 0.6 fatal accidents happened per one million flights globally, 0.4 per million hours flown, 22.0 fatalities per one million flights or 12.7 per million hours flown.
+For the ten-year period 2002 to 2011, 0.6 fatal accidents happened per one million flights globally, 0.4 per million hours flown, and 22.0 fatalities per one million flights or 12.7 per million hours flown.

 From 310 million passengers in 1970, air transport had grown to 3,696 million in 2016, led by 823 million in the United States, then 488 million in China.

 In 2016, 19 fatal accidents involved civil airliners with more than 14 passengers.
 These accidents resulted in 325 fatalities, the second safest year ever after 2015 with 16 accidents and 2013 with 265 fatalities.

 For planes heavier than 5.7 metric tones, there were 34.9 million departures and 75 accidents worldwide with 7 of these fatal for 182 fatalities, the lowest since 2013 : fatalities per million departures.